 The Other Prime Ministers With Short Rules

-Other UK Prime Ministers, who were in office for less than two years, include William Petty the second Earl of Shelburne, who served for only 266 days.
+Other UK Prime Ministers who were in office for less than two years, include the Duke of Devonshire, who served 225 days and William Petty the second Earl of Shelburne, who served for only 266 days.
 John Stuart, the 3rd Earl of Bute, served for 317 days, Alec Douglas-Home was in office for only 362 days, while Lord William Grenville, 3rd Duke of Grafton served for 1.12 years.
 Augustus Fitzroy was in office for 1.29 years only while Archibald Primrose served for 1.3 years

 Shortest Times In Office Among Prime Ministers Of The United Kingdom